eoas-ubc/eoas-ubc.github.io/docs/crs-eosc112.md

 ## Instructors’ experiences

-No explicit feedback on isntructors' experiences was obtained at the time.
+No explicit feedback on instructors' experiences was obtained.

 ## Costs